xrfang/restique/README.md

 method, which used `stty` to suppress echo-ing.
 Other *NIX based systems may also be supported, but I have no experience.

-## TODO

-I plan to implement a command line client similar to the official mysql client, but operate through RESTIQUE proxy.

 ## Credits

 * MySQL Driver: https://github.com/go-sql-driver/mysql